Frequently Asked Questions

 3.)
 How much is it?

-resource sharing site and online group critique calls with
+resource sharing site and monthly online group critiques with

 4.)
 I've never taken an art class before and can't draw a straight line.
 Will I be out of my depth here?

-you have an interest, but you've never taken an art course, you'll find this an exciting, rewarding
+If you've never taken an art course, you'll find this an exciting

 art.